bma-stack/itemkeys/README.md

 The app has 3 layers:
 - service, that would only manage the request / response
-- app conatining the logic
+- app containing the logic
 - model for data operations.

 Several enhancements could be foreseen in the individual layers such as: